enjamin87/Remove_SSH_Password/README.md

   ./remove_pw_ssh.sh

-Duuring the script you will need to login to the REMOTE HOST and your public key will be copied.
+During the script you will need to login to the REMOTE HOST and your public key will be copied.

 Simply log out again, and login without a password requirement.

-Enjoy.
+Hope this helps.